-Our positional design is most closely related to this line of work, but differs in a key respect.
-Multiscreen employs a minimal positional encoding that is enabled only when the learned screening window is sufficiently small and otherwise inactive, with the effective context range determined by learned screening windows.
-As a result, long-range behavior does not rely on extrapolating positional patterns beyond the training range.
-To our knowledge, prior work has not explored combining learned screening windows with such a conditionally active positional mechanism.

-\paragraph{Retrieval evaluation and synthetic benchmarks.} It is increasingly recognized that next-token prediction alone is insufficient to capture all aspects of language model behavior.
-In particular, failures in retrieval have been observed in both natural and synthetic settings, including lost-in-the-middle phenomena and retrieval-oriented analyses of efficient language models~\cite{liu2024lost,arora2024zoology}.
-At the same time, evaluating retrieval itself is non-trivial: benchmark behavior can be affected by semantic cues, obscured by semantic masking~\cite{shi2025semantic}, or influenced by prompt-specific effects, making it difficult to isolate pure retrieval ability.

-Synthetic associative recall and key--value retrieval tasks have long been used to study memory in sequence models~\cite{graves2014neural,olsson2022context}.
-More recent benchmarks include MQAR and related synthetic recall tasks~\cite{arora2024zoology}, as well as needle-in-a-haystack and passkey-style evaluations for long-context retrieval~\cite{mohtashami2023random,kamradt2023niah}.
-Our ABCDigits benchmark is closest in spirit to this retrieval-oriented line of work, but differs in using a semantics-free completion-based formulation with a fixed set of keys across contexts.
-This design removes natural-language semantics, fixes the number of keys across context lengths, and ensures that the target output is uniquely determined without relying on instruction-following or semantic cues, enabling a more direct measurement of retrieval behavior by isolating it from semantic and prompt-dependent effects.
+Multiscreen uses minimal positional encoding (MiPE), which rotates only two dimensions and is applied only for small screening windows; the rotation angle smoothly decays to zero as the screening window approaches a fixed threshold.
+Thus, behavior in large-window tiles is governed primarily by learned screening windows rather than extrapolated positional patterns.